project-n-oss/projectn-bolt-python2/README.md

 ## Configuration

-For the client to work it must have knowledge of Bolt's *region* and *url*
+For the client to work it must have knowledge of Bolt's *region* and *url*, as well as preferred *availability zone ID*

 The URL must be formatted as follows: